virendrasinh734/21BCP282_DockerFiles_for_ia/README.md

 - `RUN yarn install`: Installs dependencies listed in `package.json`.
 - `EXPOSE 3000`: Exposes port 3000 on the container.
 - `CMD ["yarn","start"]`: Sets the default command to start the React UI application using `yarn start`.

+## Docker Compose Explanation

+slackfrontend:
+  - Service for the Slack frontend.
+  - build: Specifies build instructions.
+    - context: .: Build context set to the current directory.
+    - dockerfile: Dockerfile.reactUI: Specifies Dockerfile for building the image.
+  - ports: Maps container port 3000 to host port 3000.
+  - depends_on: Service depends on the db service.

+nodebackend:
+  - Service for the Node backend.
+  - build: Specifies build instructions.
+    - context: ./server: Build context set to the server directory.
+    - dockerfile: Dockerfile.node: Specifies Dockerfile for building the image.
+  - ports: Maps container port 9000 to host port 9000.
+  - depends_on: Service depends on the db service.

+db:
+  - Service for MongoDB.
+  - volumes: Mounts a volume named slack_db to persist data.
+  - image: mongo:latest: Specifies the Docker image to use (latest version of MongoDB).
+  - ports: Maps container port 27017 to host port 27017.
+  - volumes: Defines named volume slack_db for persisting MongoDB data.

+This Docker Compose configuration sets up three services: slackfrontend, nodebackend, and db, where slackfrontend and nodebackend depend on db (MongoDB).
+Each service has specific build instructions, port mappings, and dependencies.
+Additionally, a named volume slack_db is defined for persisting MongoDB data.